signifyd/magento2/doc/UserGuide.md

 #### In Magento
 1. Set **Retrieve Signifyd Scores** to **Yes**.
 This retrieves the score and stores it in the `signifyd_connect_case` table.
-2. Set **Show Scores in Magento Order Grid** to **Yes**.
-This will actually display the scores for your orders.
-3. Click the URL to confirm callback functionality.
-Here is what you should see if it is working.
+2. <del>Click the URL to confirm callback functionality.</del>

 ![Retrieve Scores](advanced_retrieve_scores.png)

 #### In Signifyd - webhook setup

 1. Go to Signifyd [`Settings > Notifications`](https://signifyd.com/settings/notifications).
-2. Paste the callback URL from Magento step 3 above.
+2. Enter the Signifyd callback URL for your store.
+The URL will be `https://<HOSTNAME-FOR-YOUR-STORE>/signifyd_webhooks/index/index`, e.g., `https://mymagento.example.com/signifyd_webhooks/index/index`.
 3. Choose the same team as the one you are using for your Magento store.
 4. Choose the **Case Creation** Event Type.
 5. Add the webhook. **NOTE:** you are only allowed one URL per team per event type so if you already have a webhook in place for a given team/event pair, it will need to be deleted before the new one can be added.